astral-sh/rye/docs/guide/uv.md

 Rye supports a [global Python shim](https://rye.astral.sh/guide/shims/) that sets up the `python` and `python3` commands to run a managed version of Python.
 While this is highly convenient, it does risk breaking existing software on your computer that expects the OS version of Python.

 As of uv 0.8.0, `uv python install` will install a `python3.x` command for the latest stable managed Python.
-If you would like to install `python` and `python3` commands too. you can use `uv python install --preview`.
+If you would like to install `python` and `python3` commands too. you can use `uv python install --default`.
 Note that this is _not_ a shim, just a direct link to the Python installation; it does not pick up dependencies from the current project.
 This behavior may change in the future; [astral-sh/uv#6265](https://github.com/astral-sh/uv/issues/6265) tracks uv adding a Python shim.

 In general, you can use `uv run python` to get a Python shell in the current project, and `uvx python` to get an isolated Python.
 Both commands support `--with` to add dependencies.
 See the documentation for [`uv run`](https://docs.astral.sh/uv/reference/cli/#uv-run).